Minecrafter8001/LASER-MINING-CALCULATOR/README.md

 Math, Logic, and general witchcraft by GlitchLoading.

-Coriolis import capactiy by Minecrafter
+Coriolis import capactiy by Minecrafter8001

 Memes, and Git translation from google sheet by Rainmangames